Rockport Artificial Grass Installation Services

 Contact Rockport's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of existing turf and installation debris is essential for environmental compliance in Rockport.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with no plastic allowed per Massachusetts DEP guidelines.
-The Transfer Station requires resident permits or stickers, and fees apply for bulk soil or sod disposal.
-Artificial turf at end-of-life must be taken to approved recycling facilities or disposed of per MA waste regulations.
-Infill materials (crumb rubber, sand, organic infill) require special handling.
-Coordinate with the Board of Health for material safety assessment.
-Disposal in streets, storm drains, or regular trash is strictly prohibited and constitutes an MS4 violation.
+Seasonal yard waste collection runs from April–November and only accepts biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Bulk soil and sod must be brought to the Transfer Station during posted hours, requiring a resident permit or sticker and payment of applicable fees.
+Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
+Infill materials, such as crumb rubber or sand, require special handling.
+Coordinate with the Board of Health for safety assessments.

 Rockport Department of Public Works